smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 This can be used to set the computer's time or get position information for APRS.

 To disable the GPS, I can send a command via either serial port: "ATGPSOFF".
-It will remain off until I send "ATGPSON
+It will remain off until I send "ATGPSON".
 This saves a little power.

 ## Headphone Jack